polkadot-developers/hackathon-guide/polkadot-hub-devs.md

 Jumpstart your **smart contract dApp** with these templates:

 - [**create-polkadot-dapp**](https://www.npmjs.com/package/create-polkadot-dapp?activeTab=readme) - a scaffolding tool to generate project boilerplates.
 Explore the `react-solidity` template located in the `templates` folder which comes pre-configured with **React, Tailwind CSS, and Ethers.js** for frontend interaction with your smart contracts

+- [**rust-contract-template**](https://github.com/paritytech/rust-contract-template/) - a template for writing Rust contracts designed to compile to PolkaVM.

 ### 🧙 Alternative Smart Contract Languages